Thirdeyee1/Gait-Analysis-System/README.md

-# Dynamic Gait Cycle Calculation using BLE and Arduino
+# Dynamic Gait Cycle Calculation using Arduino BLE

 This repository contains the code and documentation for a dynamic gait cycle calculator using Arduino and Bluetooth Low Energy (BLE).
 Unlike traditional gait cycle calculators, which require a fixed number of steps or a specific time duration to calculate cadence, this system can compute cadence and other parameters dynamically, even after just a few steps.